HIGHLIGHTS

 Patient engagement strategies for societal reach

 Extend engagement: What was once seen as a relationship between a provider and patient is gradually spreading across a continuum –direct care, organizational design, healthcare education, and policy making.
-If direct care involves patients in proactive management of a health condition, organizational design provides patients an opportunity to rate their patient experience and guide healthcare providers on improving quality and safety.
+If direct care involves patients in the proactive management of a health condition, organizational design provides patients an opportunity to rate their patient experience and guide healthcare providers on improving quality and safety.

-Do you know: A meta-analysis of findings from 54 studies (involving more than 31,000 individuals) by Regenstrief Institute, confirms that caregiver engagement across healthcare transitions (for example from hospital to home) of chronically ill adults is instrumental in preventing re-hospitalizations, and holds potential for enhancing other patient outcomes.
+Do you know: A meta-analysis of findings from 54 studies (involving more than 31,000 individuals) by Regenstrief Institute confirms that caregiver engagement across healthcare transitions (for example, from hospital to home) of chronically ill adults is instrumental in preventing re-hospitalizations and holds potential for enhancing other patient outcomes.

 Take action:

-• Induct patients, their family members or relatives in advisory committees and involve them in the design of patient-centered processes and systems.
+• Induct patients, their family members, or relatives in advisory committees and involve them in the design of patient-centered processes and systems.

-• Co-opt patients to participate in research, either as data sources or in the design, planning and execution of research projects.
+• Co-opt patients to participate in research, either as data sources or in the design, planning, and execution of research projects.

 • Provide representation to patients as a community in government panels that discuss and draft regulatory policies.